mas-bandwidth/gafferongames/content/post/integration_basics.md

 For those who have not formally studied differential equations at university, take heart for you are in just as good a position as those who have!
 This is because we are not going to solve the differential equations as you would normally do in first year mathematics, instead we are going to **numerically integrate** to find the solution.

-Here's how numerical integration works.
+Here is how numerical integration works.
 First, start at an initial position and velocity, then take a small step forward to find the velocity and position at a future time.
 Then repeat this, moving forward in small discrete time steps, using the result of the previous calculation as the starting point for the next.

-But how do we find the change in velocity and position each step?
+But how do we find the change in velocity and position for each step?

 The answer lies in the **equations of motion**.

-Lets call our current time **t**, and the time step **dt** or 'delta time'.
+Let's call our current time **t**, and the time step **dt** or 'delta time'.

-Now we can put the equations of motion in a form anyone can understand:
+Now we can put the equations of motion in a form that anyone can understand:

         acceleration = force / mass